-OBJECTIVES

 Objective A Offer total compensation and benefits sufficient to attract, motivate and retain the management talent necessary to ensure the Company's continued success.

 Objective B Align the interests of the executives and the stockholders.

 Objective C Reward performance in a given year and/or over a sustained period using straightforward programs to communicate our performance expectations.

 Objective D Encourage company-wide cooperation among members of the executive, regional and business unit management teams and throughout the Company.

-Key Elements of Executive Compensation Program
+Key Components of Executive Compensation

-With these objectives in mind, our Compensation Committee has built an executive compensation program within a framework that includes three principal compensation components: base salary, annual non-equity incentives, and equity incentives pursuant to our long-term stock incentive program.
-The Company's compensation program also includes retirement benefits and additional contractual arrangements to clarify the Company's and the executive's obligations under separation events such as a termination of employment or change in control of the Company.
+With these objectives in mind, our Compensation Committee has built an executive compensation program within a framework that includes four principal compensation components: (i) base salary, (ii) annual non-equity incentives, (iii) equity incentives pursuant to our long-term stock incentive program and (iv) retirement/pension benefits.
+The Company has also entered into contractual arrangements to specify the Company's and the executive's obligations under separation events such as a termination of employment or change in control of the Company.

-The following tables summarize each of these programs, including how we establish and administer the compensation, benefits and executive programs and agreements.
 The Company generally sets cash-based compensation (including for all of our named executive officers) in the local currency of the country of service.
 Accordingly, the Company set compensation in Swedish kronor ("SEK") for Messrs.
-Adamson, Carlson, Nilsson and Wallin, in U.S. dollars ("USD") for Mr. Fredin and in Chinese Yuan Renminbi ("CNY") for Mr. Chang.
-The exchange rate trend of the U.S. dollar impacts the U.S. dollar amounts of compensation reported in this Proxy Statement.
-For ease of reference, we use the following exchange rates throughout this Proxy Statement: 1 USD = 7.8117 SEK = 6.2022 CNY.
+Carlson, Wallin and Peyron, in U.S. dollars ("USD") for Messrs.
+Fredin and Sjobring and in Chinese Yuan Renminbi ("CNY") for Mr. Chang.
+All amounts have been converted to U.S. dollars using the following exchange rates: 1 USD = 8.3524 SEK = 6.4908 CNY = 0.9143 EUR = 1.3861 CAD.
 For historic numbers, we have converted the compensation paid in prior years by the same exchange rate in order to facilitate comparison.
 Thus, while the historic amounts paid do not change, due to fluctuations in exchange rates, amounts reflecting historic figures in this Proxy Statement may differ significantly from disclosure in previous years.

-We also note that the exchange rate prevailing at the time of the Compensation Committee's review of compensation levels (generally this occurs in the December prior to the year in which the compensation is paid) may vary, compared to the exchange rates prevailing at the time this Proxy Statement is filed (generally the proxy statement is prepared early in the year following the year in which the compensation was paid).
+We also note that the exchange rate prevailing at the time of the Compensation Committee's review of compensation may vary significantly from the exchange rates prevailing at the time this Proxy Statement is prepared.
+As a result, the year-to-year percentage changes in compensation reviewed and approved by the Compensation Committee may differ significantly from the percentage changes in compensation presented in this Proxy Statement due to fluctuations in exchange rates.

-Annual Compensation - Base Salary - Objective A
+Annual Compensation - Base Salary - Supporting Objective A